 Brette's Answer: It's too late, unless he didn't actually agree to this.
 Not reading the property settlement agreement wouldn't be a good enough excuse.
 Generally, once a divorce is finalized, you cannot go back and change the terms of the financial settlement unless there was fraud or one of the parties was not fully informed.
 If you have concerns, you could ask an attorney to read the document and court order.
 Good luck.

-Anne's Question: In my divorce decree I had forfeited all rights to my ex spouses military retirement and alimony so that I may keep custody of my daughter the divorce was in 1996.
+Anne's Question: In my divorce decree I had forfeited all rights to my ex-spouses military retirement and alimony so that I may keep custody of my daughter.
+The divorce was over ten years ago.
 Can the ruling of his retirement and alimony be changed?

 Brette's Answer: It is unlikely.
 Talk to an attorney who can review the entire case.
 Good luck.